Ryan Switzer

-Ryan Switzer (born November 4, 1994) is an American football coach and former professional football player who is currently the wide receivers coach and passing game coordinator for the Tulsa Golden Hurricane.
+Ryan Switzer (born November 4, 1994) is an American football coach and former professional football player who is currently an offensive analyst for the Oregon Ducks.
+Prior to Oregon, he was the wide receivers coach and passing game coordinator for the Tulsa Golden Hurricane.
 He previously played as a wide receiver and punt returner in the National Football League (NFL) for five seasons.
 He played college football for the North Carolina Tar Heels, twice earning first-team All-American honors.
 Switzer was selected by the Dallas Cowboys in the fourth round (133rd overall) of the 2017 NFL draft.
 He was also a member of the Pittsburgh Steelers, and Cleveland Browns.

 Early life

 Switzer attended George Washington High School in Charleston, West Virginia, where he played on his high school football team, the Patriots.
 As a Sophomore, he led the team in receiving and scored 12 total touchdowns (receiving, rushing and return combined), averaging over 110 yards all purpose yards per game for the No. 1 ranked team in the state.
 He finished his senior season with 206 carries for 2,379 yards and 32 touchdowns; he also caught 20 passes for 253 yards and four touchdowns and returned three interceptions for scores.

 In addition to football, Switzer participated in basketball, helping lead George Washington to the 2011 AAA state basketball title as their starting point guard.

 Also a standout track and field athlete, Switzer finished 5th as a Freshman in the 2010 AAA state track meet in the 100-meter dash with a time of 11.19 seconds and 6th in the long jump at 21 ft 6 in and was the lead man on the 4×100 and 4×200 teams that won state championships.
 He was timed at 4.33 in the 40-yard dash, completed the 60-yard shuttle in 7.3 seconds and had a vertical leap of 34 inches.
-He committed to the University of North Carolina to play college football.
+He committed to the University of North Carolina at Chapel Hill (UNC) to play college football.